openshift/enhancements/enhancements/baremetal/baremetal-provisioning-optional.md

 ### Goals

-The goal of this enhancement is to allow installation of a baremetal IPI cluster without any provisioning network dependency.
+The goal of this enhancement is to allow further customization of a baremetal IPI deployment to permit disabling the provisioning network entirely.

 ### Non-Goals